Bundling

 • Compressing the asset with gzip, encoding the asset with base64, and inlining the asset in the bundle

-• Compressing the asset with gzip, publishing the asset to a URL, and fetching the asset from a known CDN URL (free of charge) or pull zone URL (charges bandwidth)
+• Compressing the asset with gzip, publishing the asset to a URL, and fetching the asset from a known CDN URL (free of charge) or Pull Zone URL (charges bandwidth)

 Compressing the asset with gzip, downloading it, and decompressing it is faster than directly loading the uncompressed file due to slow network speeds.